bkunat/AlfredSnippetConverter/README.md

 ## Features

-- Simple conversion of Alfred snippets to macOS format.
+- Simple conversion of Alfred snippets to macOS format
+- Support for both exported snippet directories and `.alfredsnippets` zip files
+- Drag-and-drop support in the macOS app
-- Command Line Interface (CLI) for advanced users.
+- Command Line Interface (CLI) for advanced users
-- User-friendly macOS app for straightforward conversions.
+- User-friendly macOS app for straightforward conversions

 ## Requirements